 Keep it fresh and keep it cold.
 You can make it earlier but do not mix the vegetables up, cover them tightly with clingfilm and refrigerate until it’s time to serve, then mix everything up, including the dressing.

-The dressing can be made ahead, even the night before, but keep it covered, and in the fridge.
+The salad shirazi dressing can be made ahead, even the night before, but keep it covered, and in the fridge.

 ♥ Do you like this recipe?
 Please give it a 5-star rating below!
-And when you make it, share it on any social medium and tag me @azlinbloor.
-Merci! ♥Print
+And when you make it, share it on Instagram or any other social medium and tag me @azlinbloor.
+Merci!

 - 1 large red onion